CodeYourFuture/DocsV2/organisation/agreements-and-rules/student-agreement/student-expenses-policy/README.md

 **Childcare policy**

 We provide financial support for childcare throughout the whole week for any parents who have children under the age of 14 \(or over in case of children with special needs\).

 We can cover up to 8 hours of childcare on the weekend and up to 15 hours during the week.

-The childcare costs will be paid directly to the student.
+The childcare costs will be paid directly to the trainee.

 The students will need to present to CodeYourFuture the invoice received by the childcare provider.
 Claims for reimbursement without proof of payment may not be accepted.

 The financial support provided will be assessed on a case by case basis.

 In order to be eligible for childcare support you will need to discuss your requirements and circumstances with your Personal Development mentor and City Coordinator.